-Programs such as the Workforce Investment Act, the Adult Education and Family Literacy Act, and the Carl D. Perkins Career and Technical Education Act provide federal funding to help States develop the job-readiness skills of youth, adults, and dislocated workers.
+Programs such as the Workforce Investment Act (WIA), the Adult Education and Family Literacy Act (AEFLA), and the Carl D. Perkins Career and Technical Education Act (Perkins) provide federal funding to help States develop the job-readiness skills of youth, adults, and dislocated workers.
 As a condition of federal funding, States must meet numerous requirements aimed at increasing accountability.

-The law firm of Brustein & Manasevit, PLLC in Washington, D.C. advises State and local governments, workforce boards, community and technical colleges, and one-stop centers nationwide on:
+Brustein & Manasevit, PLLC advises State and local governments, workforce boards, community and technical colleges, and one-stop centers nationwide on:

-- Staying informed on major program reauthorizations and other legislative efforts, including developing and implementing plans to keep State and local governments involved in the national conversations on reforming federal workforce programs.
+- Staying informed on major program reauthorizations and other legislative efforts, including developing and implementing plans to keep State and local governments involved in the national conversations on reforming federal workforce programs; and

 - Grants management.

 The most proactive approach to resolving federal workforce education program compliance problems is to avoid their occurrence.
-To this end, the firm provides training seminars and workshops on the Workforce Investment Act, the Adult Education and Family Literacy Act, and the Carl D. Perkins Career and Technical Education Act and other federal education programs.
+To this end, the firm provides training seminars and workshops on Perkins, WIA, AEFLA and other federal education programs.
 Our attorneys also provide legislative services to keep State and local educational agencies informed about changes to federal workforce education programs.
 In light of the current Administration’s new focus on invigorating the workforce, State and local educational agencies cannot afford to be uninvolved in the political process.

 Brustein & Manasevit, PLLC has published numerous books and articles on workforce education and other federal education programs.